adxvl/Finance_Bro_3000/README.md

 3. Install the requirements (pip install -r requirements.txt)
 4. Run Run_me.py
 5. Enter a ticker (e.g. AAPL) and a time period (e.g. 31.12.2010 - 31.12.2011)
+6. Click "Check For Ticker"
+7. If there is no error* a button "Calculate" will appear.
+Click on it.
-6. Watch the magic happen
+8. Watch the magic happen

+* If an error occurs, a message is displayed with the error and a "Clear" button will appear.
+Click on it in order to correct the entry and continue with step 7.